RainingSea/cese/project/website/OfficeTaskFeedback/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using a simple MVC (Model-View-Controller) architecture.
-The main components will include a registration system, login system, feedback submission interface, and feedback status display.
-The application will be built using Python for the backend logic and HTML for the frontend.
-The Flask framework will be used to handle routing and rendering of HTML templates.
-The application will interact with local text files for data storage, ensuring a lightweight and efficient solution.",
+"Implementation approach": "The web application will be developed using HTML for the front-end and Python for the back-end.
+The application will handle user registration, login, feedback submission, and feedback review through simple HTML forms and Python scripts that manage data storage in local text files.",

-"UI design": "The UI will consist of the following key components: a Registration Page for user sign-up, a Login Page for authentication, a Feedback Submission Page where employees can submit their feedback, and a Feedback Status Page for employees to view the status of their submitted feedback.
-Each page will have a consistent layout with a navigation bar for easy access.
-The Registration and Login Pages will include forms for user input, while the Feedback Submission Page will include a text area for feedback and a dropdown for category selection.
-The Feedback Status Page will display a list of submitted feedback along with their statuses.",
+"UI design": "The user interface will consist of the following components: a Registration Page with fields for username and password, a Login Page with fields for username and password, a Feedback Submission Page with fields for feedback text and category selection, and a Feedback Review Page for managers to view and track feedback status.
+Each page will have navigation links to return to the main pages.",

 "Data Storage": "Data will be stored in local text files.
-The following types of data will be stored in separate files: user accounts in 'users.txt', feedback submissions in 'feedback.txt', and feedback categories in 'categories.txt'.
-Each file will be structured in a simple, readable format to facilitate easy data retrieval and management through basic file operations in Python.",
+User accounts will be stored in 'users.txt', feedback submissions will be stored in 'feedback.txt', and feedback categories will be predefined in 'categories.txt'.
+Each type of data will be managed in its respective file to ensure easy retrieval and manipulation.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/feedback.html", "templates/status.html", "users.txt", "feedback.txt", "categories.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/feedback_submission.html", "templates/feedback_review.html", "users.txt", "feedback.txt", "categories.txt"],

 "Data structures and interfaces": " classDiagram